dw-0/kiauh/README.md

 And if your distro has an error running `grep -P` (such as during Moonraker repo's `scripts/set-policykit-rules.sh` which runs during install) you are using BusyBox' built-in grep not GNU grep, so you must install the `grep` package first.

+If greenlet will not compile (such as 3.1.1), try downgrading Python.
+As of May 2026, you must use pyenv to install 3.12 to use klipper if your distro's Python version is 3.14 and doesn't have the ability to downgrade.
+Then set python 3.12 as the global python for the user using `pyenv global 3.12`.
+Then `python -m venv ~/klippy-env`.
+When installing Klipper, say "no" to re-create the environment, otherwise it (Klipper as of May 2026) will try to use the system's python version not the user's.

 * **Step 2:** \
   Once git is installed, use the following command to download KIAUH into your
   home-directory: